jcarrabino/TwitterBot/README.md

     }
 });
 ```
 Again, since this is formatted the same as the Twitter.get method, the `err` object in the callback function will log any error messages received by Twitter if it could not post the tweet.
-So in the line, `if(!err)`, we are ensuring that the tweet was successfully posted before logging `console.log('Successfully tweeted with string truncation!!!');`.
+So with the line, `if(!err)`, we are ensuring that the tweet was successfully posted before logging `'Successfully tweeted with string truncation!!!'`.
 Now that we can run queries for tweets, pull the information we need from Twitter's API response, translate the text, and post it as a reply to the original tweeter, we can start focusing on how to automate our bot.

 <br>
 <p align="center">
     <A href="https://jcarrabino.github.io/#this-guide-will-explain">Back to top</A>
 </p>
 # Scheduling Tweets
 In order to schedule when to send out tweets we will need the node.js add-on, Node Schedule, which can be installed by executing `npm install node-schedule` in the command line.
-Node Schedule allows us to use time-based scheduling in order to allow our bot to GET and POST tweets at predetermined times or dates using cron style formatting(which we will go over later in this section).
+Node Schedule allows us to use time-based scheduling in order to allow our bot to GET and POST tweets at predetermined times or dates using cron style formatting(which we will cover later in this section).

-Similar to MS Text Translator and Twit, a node-schdule object needs to be initialized at the beginning of our `bot.js` file.
+Similar to MS Text Translator and Twit, a Node Schedule object needs to be initialized at the beginning of our `bot.js` file.
 So underneath where MS Text Translator and Twit are set up we will need to add the following chunk of code,

 ```javascript
 //Set up Node Schedulr for Automation var schedule = require('node-schedule');
 ```
-With our node-schedule object initialized, we can start determining the rules for automation.
-Lets say I want to search for Donald Trump's most recent tweet every 30 minutes.
-In order to do this we will need to call on Node Schedule's scheduleJob method, which looks like this `var twitBot = schedule.scheduleJob('* * * * *', function(){...});`.
+With our Node Schedule object initialized, we can start determining the rules for automation.
+Lets say I want to search for a new tweet from Donald Trump to reply to every 30 minutes.
+In order to do this we will need to call on Node Schedule's scheduleJob method, which looks like this `var twitBot = schedule.scheduleJob('* * * * * *', function(){...});`.

-Wait a second, that first parameter, '* * * * *', looks really funny, what could that possibly mean?
+Wait a second, that first parameter, '* * * * * *', looks really funny, what could that possibly mean?
 Well, this is the cron-style formatting I mentioned earlier on in the section.
 Here is what each asterisk means,

 <p align="center">
     <img src="jcarrabino.github.io/pics/cron.png">
 </p>

-So, if we wanted to schedule our bot to search for and reply to tweets every 30 minutes, that cron parameter would look like this, `'* /30 * * * *'`.
+So, if we wanted to schedule our bot to search for and reply to new tweets every 30 minutes, that first parameter would look like this, `'* /30 * * * *'`.

 As for the second parameter, `function(){...}`, inside those braces is where our functions to search for tweets, translate the text, and reply to the original poster would go.

 ### Cleaner Error Logs
-Right now our error logs are returning the entire error object, not all of which is necessary.
+Right now our error logs are returning the entire Twitter Error Response object, not all of which is necessary.
 It also does not have a way to add a timestamp to each log file.
 To fix this we can install one final node.js add-on called Console Timestamp by running, `npm install console-timestamp` in the command line.

-Like with every add on, we need to set up a timestamp object at the beginning of our bot.js script.
+Like with every add on, we need to set up a timestamp object at the beginning of our `bot.js` script.
 We can do this by executing the following line of code,

 ```javascript
 //Set up Timestamp